Colin-Codes/StarWarsAPI/readme.md

 Additionally, data objects often need to created and then updated, as the many-many mappings cannot be stored until the object exists in the database.
 This could be simply (albeit inefficiently) resolved by incorporating an update routine after the object is initially added.
 However, this doesn't prevent the scenario that the target object to join onto may not yet exist.
 Perhaps this could be resolved by removing some foreign key constraints, however this could introduce bugs further down the line if joined objects do not exist.

 the ToModel method of IStarWarsJSONConverter<Model> classes could be DRY-er.

+There is very little validation present, apart from that present for challenge 2.
+For instance, objects can be added with fields missing, that cannot then be retrieved.